FrancescaPeru/project-site/report.md

 REGEX(?label, "basilica", "i"))
 }
 ```
-We obtained 2 results of which one is in English and the other in Italian, referring to the same entity [IRI Basilica di San Petronio](https://w3id.org/arco/resource/ArchitecturalOrLandscapeHeritage/0800135039)
+We obtained 2 results of which one is in English and the other in Italian, referring to the same entity: [IRI Basilica di San Petronio](https://w3id.org/arco/resource/ArchitecturalOrLandscapeHeritage/0800135039)

 From the RDF page of San Petronio we found the two artists that projected it and took their IRIs:
 * [IRI Andrea da Faenza](https://w3id.org/arco/resource/Agent/1225a7cd56d844001bb0d0256259ab63)